lando/lando/docs/basics/installation.md

 # Install its dependencies
 cd lando && yarn

+# ON WINDOWS:
+# Run lando from source
+node bin/lando.js

+ON LINUX / MACOS:
 # Set up a symlink
 # NOTE: we use lando.dev as a convention
 # This allows you to run stable lando and source lando side by side